SajjadMomen/TestSpeed/README.md

 **This script does not require a specific package to check the processing speed of your server, and all the code is gathered in a file**

 ## Installation
-You first need to install :
+You first need to install:
 * Lua

 ```